-You are invited to participate in a research study exploring the feasibility of providing internetdelivered cognitive behavioural therapy (iCBT) for panic disorder over one week period.
+You are invited to participate in a research study evaluating an internet-delivered program for rumination and worry.
 The study is being conducted by a team of researchers from the Clinical Research Unit for Anxiety and Depression (CRUfAD) at St Vincent's Hospital, Sydney and the University of New South Wales.

-You may be eligible to participate in this study if, according to your responses on our application questionnaires (both online and via a phone interview) we consider you to meet criteria for panic disorder.
-This research project is testing whether iCBT can improve panic symptoms when delivered in an intensive format across a 1 week period.
+You may be eligible to participate in this study if, according to your responses on our application (both online questionnaires and via a phone interview), we consider that you experience elevated rumination and/or worry.
+This research project is testing what strategies are necessary and most important to include in an online course for rumination and worry.

 This Participant Information Sheet tells you about the research project.
 It explains what the study involves, and will help you decide if you want to take part in the research before applying online.
+Knowing what is involved will help you decide if you want to take part in the research.